 One former abode of Brahms that still survives is the Deutschordenshaus, home to the Teutonic order in Vienna.
 He lived there for a while during his first long stay in the city in the 1860s.

-A few years earlier (1781), Mozart slept there on a visit to the city with his employer, the Archbishop of Salzburg.
+A few decades earlier (1781), Mozart slept there on a visit to the city with his employer, the Archbishop of Salzburg.
 The two argued, Mozart was kicked out, and the rest is, as they say, history.

 Stadtkirche and grave

 Brahms died on April 3rd, 1897 at his home on Karlsgasse.

 The funeral service took place three days later at the Lutherische Stadtkirche church in the very centre of Vienna (at Dorotheergasse 18).
 This evangelical church traces its roots back to a late 16th century convent church built by Elisabeth of Austria, a former queen of France.